MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 ## Windows

-Azure CLI 2.0 supports Bash command syntax, making Bash on Ubuntu on Windows a great way to use the CLI.
+On Windows, the CLI can be installed via an msi and used in a command line with Powershell or a CMD prompt.
-If you don't use Bash, you can install and use the CLI in the Windows command-line.
+Alternatively, if you are running Windows 10, you can use the Windows Subsystem for Linux to run the CLI in a bash shell.

 ### Windows command-line

 To install the CLI on Windows and use it in the Windows command-line, download and run the [msi](https://aka.ms/InstallAzureCliWindows).
+After installing, you will need to log out & log in again, or reboot, to enable the CLI.

 > [!NOTE]
 > When you install with the msi, `az component` isn't supported.